Skip to main content

 What does "practical medicine" actually cover?

-We focus on what matters for working bodies and busy lives.
-No upsells, no panel of supplements you do not need, no fear based marketing.
+We focus on what matters for working bodies and busy lives: practical clinical work, not a panel of supplements you do not need.

 • Blood pressure: Measured at home, treated based on patterns rather than a single anxious office reading.